A decentralized, non-custodial crypto asset lending platform offering both over-collateralized and under-collateralized loan, and an ERC-20 converter.

 Aada DeFi Academy

-This DeFi academy has been built to help spread the word about DeFi and educate users new to the space
+This DeFi academy has been built to help spread the word about DeFi and educate new and existing smart contract developers on Cardano.

 Aada have partnered with Chainlink and will utilize their oracles for a Cardano price feed on the platform.

-Aada has also built Cardano’s ERC20 converter built into the platform to help facilitate project migration to the Cardano blockchain.
+Aada has also built IOHK's ERC20 converter into the platform to help facilitate project migration to the Cardano blockchain.